-CCC PERSONAL HEALTH (1 credit)

-Health 104 [1 college credit]

-Prerequisites: Overall 80%+ GPA.
+CCC PERSONAL HEALTH (1 credit) Health 104 [3 college credits] Prerequisites: Overall 80%+ GPA.

-Course Description: This is a college level course.
-A survey of topics including units in fitness, nutrition, drug, alcohol and tobacco education and responsible sexuality.
+Course Description: A survey of topics including units in fitness, nutrition, drug, alcohol and tobacco education and responsible sexuality.
 Intended to inform students of health risks and behavior modifications that will achieve optimum wellness in all dimensions of their lives.
-This is a full year course.

-Senior Seminar
+OTHER

 SENIOR SEMINAR (.5 credit)

 Prerequisite: 12th grade standing.